fresheneesz/bitcoinThroughputAnalysis/README.md

 3. We want most people to be able to be able to fully verify their transactions so they have full self-sovereignty of their money.
 4. We want to be resilient in the face of chain splits.
 For example, if a majority wants to change bitcoin in a way that a minority thinks is dangerous or compromises the system, its important that minority can maintain the operation of their chain in the face of a majority split.
 5. We want to be resilient in the face of attempted eclipse attacks.
+6. We want mining to be as fair as possible - ie we want mining reward to scale as close to linearly with hashpower as possible.

 We don't need the people with the worst equipment to mine (#1), and we might not even need them to support the network (#2) very much, but we do want them to be able to be able to fully verify their own transactions (#3), and we want them to be able to know what chain they're on (#4).